 Because of logging and political unrest in many African countries, the rain forests of central Africa are disappearing at an alarming rate--and with them, many animal species.
 The gray parrot is captured and exported as pets almost as quickly as their habitat is being lost.
-The mandrill and the chimpanzee are both endangered.
-Perhaps the most well known endangered species is the gorilla.
+The mandrill and the chimpanzee (pictured above) are both endangered.
+Perhaps the most well known endangered species is the gorilla (pictured top).
 These spectacular primates are illegally hunted for their meat, known as bush meat, and their body parts are sold abroad.
 Numerous international groups are working diligently to prevent more destruction.

 Temperate Rain Forests